How to keep a graham cracker crust from getting soggy

 Fortunately, there are a couple of quick fixes that can prevent a graham cracker crust from getting soggy.
 When you have a no-bake filling, such as the one on this Caramel Banana Cream Pie or this Fresh Strawberry Pie, you can line the inside of the graham cracker crust with melted chocolate.
 This creates a waterproof barrier between the crust and filling, and will keep the crust in perfect condition even after the pie is sliced.
 You can use any kind of chocolate, simply brush it on with a pastry brush (or spread it very thinly) the chill it for a few minutes to set before filling.

 If you have a pie that doesn’t go well with chocolate, or one that needs to be baked with its filling already in place, there is another trick to use.
-This time, brush the inside of the graham cracker crust with a lightly beaten egg white and pop it into the oven at about 350F 3-5 minutes to let it dry.
+This time, brush the inside of an already baked (or store bought) graham cracker crust with a lightly beaten egg white and pop it into the oven at about 350F 3-5 minutes to let it dry.
+The crust has to be cool before you brush in the egg white to ensure that it is firm enough to allow you to brush it.
 The egg white has the same effect as the melted chocolate (although chocolate is sturdier overall), keeping moisture out of the crust.

 What a great tip!
 I’ll have to remember this the next time I make a cheesecake.